zanywhale/example_code/PITCHME.md

 - Control-flow hijack(Command injection) ->
 - Privacy breach
 - In a broad sense,
-  command injection is control flow hijack
+  command injection is control-flow hijack

 ---